a-tenne/snake/README.md

 After that following through, your build folder will either contain a `Makefile` on Linux/macOS or a `Snake.sln` file on Windows.

-To build the game with the Makefile, run `make`.
+To build the game with the Makefile, run `make`

 For Windows, you will need to follow these steps:
 - Double click the `Snake.sln` file or use the following command: `start devenv .\Snake.sln`